Search

 Article 63

-The committees are as follows:
+The committees of Executive Council are as follows:

 1. Strategic Communication Committee